wodxgod/Griefing-Methods/README.md

 <p align="center">A documentation about how to hack Minecraft servers, by wodx.</p>

 # Introduction
 How griefers get administrator privileges is still a myth for a lot of players, server owners and administrators.
-In this documentation, you'll learn everything about how to exploit and grief Minecraft networks and how it works.
+In this documentation, you'll learn everything about how to exploit and grief Minecraft networks and how it all works in details.

-I've decided to write this documentation with a full explanation on how to do it, because I've seen a lot of script kiddies selling their "private" methods, where in reality, they're not private at all and nor their methods, and is therefore not worth the money.
+I've decided to write this documentation with a full explanation on how to do it, because I've seen a lot of script kiddies selling their "private" methods, where in reality, they're not private at all, nor their own methods.

 # Overview
 - **Bypassing**